opsabarsec/mkdocs-website-template/docs/portfolio/projects/project-1.md

 ## Our Approach

-We developed an AI chatbot specifically for WebLife's internal use, designed to assist customer service representatives in quickly accessing information.
+We developed an AI chatbot specifically for Dev X's internal use, designed to assist customer service representatives in quickly accessing information.
 The solution was seamlessly integrated within Slack, the platform already used by their team, allowing for minimal disruption to existing workflows.

 ## Results & Impact